Baby Teeth X-Ray

-A child usually gets their first x-ray when the dentist cannot visibly see the area between a child’s back teeth and most of the baby teeth have grown in.
-This situation usually happens around the age of 5 or 6, but we may need to take x-rays much earlier if the child is at risk of tooth decay or gum disease.
-After that, x-rays are usually taken every 12 – 24 months, depending on whether how cavity-prone the child is.
+A child usually gets their first x-ray when the dentist cannot visibly see the area between a child’s back teeth, and most of the baby teeth have grown in.
+This situation usually happens around the age of 5 or 6, but we may need to take X-rays much earlier if the child is at risk of tooth decay.
+After that, x-rays are usually taken every 12 – 24 months, depending on how cavity-prone the child is.